da-roth/DiPy/README.md

 print(y.eval())
 #11.069162135812496
 ```
-# Option 2: Import DiPy as 'np'
+# Option 2: Import 'diffipy' as 'np'
-Refactor by importing DiPy as 'np' to keep the code almost identical:
+Refactor by importing diffipy as 'np' to keep the code almost identical:
 ```python
 import diffipy as dp